oceanprotocol/docs/rewards/df-faq.md

 <summary>How do I analyze projects and decide where to allocate?
 Do I look at current and past APYs, or is there more to consider? </summary>

-Active stakers can select datasets to stake on based on several factors such as publisher reputation, number of previous consumes of the dataset, ratings, and comments of others.
+Curators can select datasets to stake on based on several factors such as publisher reputation, number of previous consumes of the dataset, ratings, and comments of others.

+We provide an overview into many of these stats inside the [Volume DF page](https://df.oceandao.org/volume-df) in the Data Farming dApp.

 </details>